-For the purpose of allocating a filing date, the information identifying the applicant does not have to satisfy all the requirements set out in Article 1(1)(b) CDIR (see paragraph 6.1.1 below).
+For the purpose of allocating a filing date, the information identifying the applicant does not have to satisfy all the requirements set out in Article 1(1)(b) CDIR (see paragraph 6.1.1).
 It is enough that the surname and forename(s) of natural persons or the corporate name of legal entities is supplied, along with an address for service or any other data communication link that allows the applicant to be contacted.
 If the Office has given the applicant an identification number, it is sufficient to mention that number together with the applicant's name.
+For information on the identification elements of design applicants, including the name, legal form, and address, see the Guidelines, Part A, General rules, Section 5, Parties to the proceedings and professional representation, paragraph 3, Identification of parties to the proceedings.